March 8, 2023

 That said, these two areas had several options that met a lot of our criteria.
 Most prices were in our range.
 There was a variety of sizes.
 Some had pools.
 The area was near my wife’s job.
 And both 417 and Osceola Parkway, which go through the neighborhoods, take you straight to Disney property.

 Of the two, we had more concerns about Buenaventura Lakes.
 Most of the houses we saw felt a little too close for comfort.
 But out bigger worry was the layout of the area itself.
 As I already said, this is a big place.
 But there are really only two main roads into and out of it.
-There are a lot of houses here, a lot of people — and only limited roads in and out.
+There are a lot of houses here, a lot of people — and only limited access for all their cars.
 It felt like traffic might be an issue if everyone leaves for school and work around the same time.
 Meadow Woods felt much more “open” with several roads available for access.

 Another admittedly more aesthetic problem I had with BVL was that it fell a little closed off.
 As you enter some of the main roads, the houses on either side of you are blocked off with walls… walls that seem to go on and on!
 Sure, you don’t want your subdivision open to a major road.
 But with limited roads in, it felt like the entire neighborhood was walled off.